 Candidates should acquaint themselves with all relevant documents.
 The Chair/Director is responsible for directing each new faculty member to the following: a copy of these Criteria; the Principles for Creating Criteria and Standards; the department/school or college statement that includes criteria for annual evaluation, promotion and tenure and third year review procedures; the most recent requirements for tenure and promotion portfolios issued by the Office of the Provost and Vice President of Academic Affairs; and any existing departmental/school and college personnel policies.
 Many of these materials are posted on the website of the Provost, the College, and/or the department/school.

 Regular feedback, advice and assistance shall be a part of the process at annual or more frequent intervals.
 Annual performance evaluations must be conducted.
 They must be considered in the promotion and/or tenure process.
 The annual evaluations of untenured faculty must include a separate component that fairly appraises the faculty member's progress towards tenure and, if the candidate is an Assistant Professor, promotion to Associate Professor.
 In addition, an appointee to a tenure- track position shall receive, in the third year of his or her service, a formal written review at both the department/school and college levels.
 For employees awarded years toward tenure, these years count toward the Third Year Review.
 For mid-year hires, the timing of the Third Year Review needs to be consistent with scheduled tenure application.
-Faculty members eligible for promotion to Full Professor may request appraisal of their progress towards promotion at the time of their annual evaluation.
-Faculty members' annual assignments must be considered in evaluating progress toward promotion, and Third Year Reviews must be in writing and include constructive suggestions and a suggested plan of action.
+The annual evaluations of Associate Professor must include a separate component that fairly appraises the faculty member's progress towards promotion to Professor (this form must be part of their record, even if they currently choose not to go up for Professor) Faculty members' annual assignments must be considered in evaluating progress toward promotion, and Third Year Reviews must be in writing and include constructive suggestions and a suggested plan of action.
 A successful or optimistic Third Year Review, however, does not guarantee tenure or continued employment thorough the application process.
 Until the time tenure is granted, a candidate may be separated for any reason without cause in accordance with University policy and/or collective bargaining agreement.

 Departmental/school evaluations of individuals for promotion and/or tenure should be made after a departmental/school meeting that includes discussion of the case and consideration of the appropriate criteria and a secret ballot polling of all faculty

 eligible to vote on the case.
+Small departments with fewer than three eligible voting faculty must include faculty from other similar departments to establish minimum number.
+In no situation can the departmental Chair or other administrator vote at the department level.
 Large departments and departments with faculty on multiple campuses may want to consider video or telephone conferencing to allow full participation by eligible faculty.
-In tenure considerations, those eligible to vote are the tenured members of the appropriate department/school; in promotion cases, all tenured and tenure-track members of the faculty are eligible to vote, unless otherwise specified by the bylaws of the department/school or college.
+In tenure considerations, those eligible to vote are the tenured members of the appropriate department/school; in promotion cases, all tenured members of the faculty are eligible to vote, unless otherwise specified by the bylaws of the department/school or college.
+Faculty may only vote on promotion cases at their rank or below.
 Faculty on sabbatical or other research leaves are eligible to vote if they are in the area and available to participate.
 Faculty in DROP are still employed by the university and eligible to vote: faculty in the Phased Retirement Program have retired from the University and are not eligible to vote.